Best Snorkel Vest Reviews – Buyer’s Guide for Safe Snorkeling Vests

 This is a very basic horse collar design snorkel vest for children.
 It’s easier to use than many of the adult variants with regards to the straps and an oral inflation tube.

 The vest has little wings at the bottom to increase stability and keep your child safely above the water.
 The straps are specially designed so the jacket does not ride up but stays in place securely.
-The children’s vest comes with a waist and crotch strap.
+The children’s vest comes with an adjustable waist and crotch strap.

 It’s suitable for kids up to 100 pounds.
 Children will appreciate the design that allows to put it on and take it off quickly.
 There are just a few clips to open or close and they are in or out.